Yoav666s/dnd-wiki/_pages/reckonfear.md

 | Light Shield | 2 | 8 Resilience | +2 DT for Endurance checks | Wooden shield |
 | Heavy Shield | 3 | 8 Strength, 8 Resilience | +4 DT for Endurance checks | Kite shield |

+**Hand Occupation.** A shield requires a free hand to grasp it, meaning you can't hold a Two-Handed weapon and use a shield simultaneously.

 **Maximum Increase.** A shield cannot increase your DR or DTs to be higher than 12.

-**Hand Occupation.** A shield requires a free hand to grasp it, meaning you can't hold a Two-Handed weapon and use a shield simultaneously.
+**Reloading with a Buckler.** You can reload a weapon with the Reload Property while holding a Buckler.